Jean-François Dumoulin: NASCAR career

 Dumoulin competed at the 2009 NAPA Auto Parts 200 at Montreal for the #23 car team for R3 Motorsports; he finished in seventh place with a largely damaged car, including a busted radiator.
-It was also the first top 10 finish in the team's history.
+It was also the first top-ten finish in the team's history.

 Personal life

-He is the older brother of the other racing driver: Louis-Philippe Dumoulin.
-They are both sons of the other competitor: Richard Dumoulin.
+He is the older brother of fellow racing driver Louis-Philippe Dumoulin, and are both sons of the other competitor: Richard Dumoulin.